ashawkey/torch-ngp/readme.md

 # for the Tanks&Temples dataset, you should first convert it to nerf-compatible format:
 python scripts/tanks2nerf.py data/TanksAndTemple/Family # write `trainsforms_{split}.json` for [train, val, test]
 # then you can train as a blender dataset (you'll need to tune the scale & bound if necessary)
-python main_nerf.py data/TanksAndTemple/Family --workspace trial_nerf_family -O --mode blender --bound 1.0 --scale 0.33 --dt_gamma 0
+python main_nerf.py data/TanksAndTemple/Family --workspace trial_nerf_family -O --bound 1.0 --scale 0.33 --dt_gamma 0
-python main_nerf.py data/TanksAndTemple/Family --workspace trial_nerf_family -O --mode blender --bound 1.0 --scale 0.33 --dt_gamma 0 --gui
+python main_nerf.py data/TanksAndTemple/Family --workspace trial_nerf_family -O --bound 1.0 --scale 0.33 --dt_gamma 0 --gui

 # for custom dataset, you should:
 # 1. take a video / many photos from different views